Symbols of Ukrainian people: Embroidered shirt (Vyshyvanka)

 Vyshyvanka is an embroidered national women's and men's white shirt.
 Embroidered shirt is a symbol of health, beauty, happy destiny, generic memory, decency, honesty, love, festivity; amulet.
 The symbolism of embroidery depended on the person for whom it was made: a bridegroom, a husband, a young boy, a girl, a married woman.

 Vyshyvanka was made from handmade flax or hemp cloth.
 There existed many types of traditional shirts depending on the shape, materials, semantics of colors.
 They were named after Ukrainian ethnographical regions where they were produced, such as Podillia, Halychyna, Polissia, Volyn, Dnipro, Poltava, Hutsulshchyna, Bukovina, Lemkivshchyna and others.
 The symbolism of embroidery often coincides with the symbols of objects ornaments of material Trypillia culture.

 Wreath

 Wreath is the symbol of life, destiny, life strength; symbol of virginity.
 Wreath is also a symbol of excellence.

 Ukrainian embroidered cloth (Rushnyk)

 The cloth band itself has a bright symbolic meaning of the way, destiny, protection.
 And when this band also has woven or embroidered signs-amulets its protective power grows.
 In all regions of Ukraine rushnyk was used to cover the bread on a table.
 When a son was heading long away from home, his mother gave him a rushnyk.
 In Ukraine guests are still greeted with salt and bread on rushnyk.
-In Ukrainian home, rushnyks are hung above the icons and the portraits of family members.
+In Ukrainian homes, rushnyks are hung above the icons and the portraits of family members.
 Rushnyk is used in many customs, above all in those related to marriage and sending someone off to the other world.